from-explore/Porto/README.md

 <a id="Seeders"></a>
 ## C : Seeders

-Seeders (are short name for Database Seeders).
+Seeders (are a short name for Database Seeders).

-Seeders are classes that seeds the database with data, this data might need to exist in the application after its installation (example: Roles and Permissions with Default Users types).
+Seeders are classes that seed the database with data, this data might need to exist in the application after its installation (example: Roles and Permissions with Default Users types).

 #### Principles:
 - Seeders SHOULD be created in the Containers.
-- Packages seeders SHOULD be placed in their own Containers, unless they belong to an existing Container.
+- Packages seeders SHOULD be placed in their own Containers unless they belong to an existing Container.